decert-me/rareskills-solana-course/src/en/chapter_9.md

 }
 ```

-Associated functions and methods are implemented for structs inside the impl block.
+Associated functions and methods are implemented for structs inside the `impl` block.

 Associated functions can be compared to the scenario in Solidity where a library is created for interacting with a struct.
-When we define using lib for MyStruct, it allows us to use the syntax myStruct.associatedFunction().
-This gives the function access to myStruct via the Self keyword.
+When we define `using lib for MyStruct`, it allows us to use the syntax `myStruct.associatedFunction()`.
+This gives the function access to `myStruct` via the `Self` keyword.

 We recommend using the [Rust Playground](https://play.rust-lang.org/) but for more complex examples, you may have to set up your IDE.